knysna/cisco-devnet-studynotes/3.0/Section3.md

 ```

 ## 3.6 Describe the device level APIs and dynamic interfaces for IOS XE and NX-OS
-* Slightly misleading title, this seciton is really about: YANG models, NETCONF, RESTCONF, gRPC
+* Slightly misleading title, this section is primarily about: YANG models, NETCONF, RESTCONF, gRPC
 ### Model Driven Programmability
 * https://tools.ietf.org/html/rfc3535
 * RFC3535 = the search for a better data model (SNMP developed in 1980s)